-Proskauer’s Sports Law Group has been the leader in the field for 50 years, providing all aspects of legal service to the world’s major sports leagues and teams, their owners and executives and their marketing, media and intellectual property affiliates.
-We resolve the business issues and disputes that arise daily in this highly competitive sector by applying the multidisciplinary capabilities of our sports law team, which includes lawyers experienced in corporate, labor, litigation, antitrust, real estate, bankruptcy, intellectual property, new media and tax matters.
+Proskauer’s Sports Law Group has been the leader in the field for 50 years, providing all aspects of legal service to the world’s major sports leagues and teams, their owners and executives, and their marketing, media and intellectual property affiliates.
+We resolve the business issues and disputes that arise daily in this highly competitive industry by applying the multidisciplinary capabilities of our team, which includes lawyers experienced in corporate, labor, litigation, antitrust, real estate, bankruptcy, intellectual property, new media and tax matters.

 We are widely considered the go-to firm for sports-related matters, from bet-the-company disputes to high-profile collective bargaining negotiations, the purchase and sale of teams, complex financings, the naming of stadiums, formation of new leagues and high-stakes contract negotiations.
-We were named “Sports Law Firm of the Year” by U.S. News & World Report-Best Lawyers and were ranked as the “Sports Practice of the Year” by Chambers USA, which also recognized us as “the nation’s leading sports practice,” with a “dream team of lawyers” having “the finest skills in the country” and “a superbly rounded practice, with great people, great skills and a great working knowledge of the field.”
+U.S. News – Best Lawyers® “Best Law Firms” named us “Sports Law Firm of the Year.”
+Chambers USA ranked us as the “Sports Practice of the Year” and recognized us as “the nation’s leading sports practice,” with a “dream team of lawyers” having “the finest skills in the country” and “a superbly rounded practice, with great people, great skills and a great working knowledge of the field.”

-Areas of Focus
+Areas of focus

-Purchase and Sale of Teams
+Purchase and sale of teams

-Stadium Construction and Financing
+Stadium construction and financing

-PAC-12 in its groundbreaking deals with ESPN and Fox and the launch of the PAC-12 Networks
+PAC-12 in its groundbreaking deals with ESPN and Fox, and the launch of the PAC-12 Networks